Membership Guide

 Are there protections from Base raising its REP rates at renewal?

-(2) Open up your main panel by the meter and take a photo of it.
+2. Your main panel.
 Be sure that the numbers that indicate the amperage and the labels for each breaker are visible in the photo.

-(3) Take 15 paces back from the wall with your main panel and meter (or as far as your property line will allow) and take a picture, ideally capturing all available wall space on the side of your home with the main panel.
-We need a photo that is flat to the wall (no side angles).
+3. The wall with your meter.
+We ask that you take 15 paces back from the wall with your meter, and take a picture, ideally capturing all available wall space on the side of your home with the meter.
 If you are unable to capture all available wall space, or there is a fence, repeat this process for the section of wall that was not captured.

-(4) The labels on your A/C unit.
-We need the LRA number.
+4. The labels on your A/C unit.
+We need the Locked Rotor Amp (LRA) number.

-(5) If you have solar, upload your Interconnect Agreement in pdf form.
-You should've received this via email from Oncor a while back.
+Lastly, if you have solar, upload your Interconnect Agreement in .PDF form.
+You should've received this via email from Oncor at time of solar installation.
+If you don’t have it, we can help you request a copy.

-The Base engineering team will review these photos to ensure that we can configure with your existing electrical system.
+The Base engineering team will review this information to ensure that we are compatible with your existing electrical system.

 Retail Electricity Provider (REP) Enrollment

-Once the Base engineering team has approved your home photos and is ready submit all your permitting paperwork, Base will send you a link to enroll in Base as your Retail Energy Provider (REP).
+Once the Base engineering team has approved your photos and is ready to submit permitting paperwork, Base will send you a link to enroll in Base as your Retail Energy Provider (REP).

-If your current REP contract end date is coming up, try to pick a date that would avoid triggering the early cancellation fee.
-If not, we’ll cover up to $250 of your early cancellation fee for switching.
+We’ll cover up to $250 of any early cancellation fee for switching.
 Please send us proof of payment to support@basepowercompany.com and we'll reimburse you on your next energy bill from Base.

 REP Contract Details